 In this paper we have presented the design and implementation of an intrusion detection system called SCIDIVE for protecting VoIP systems.
 The protected system uses multiple application protocols for signaling and data transport, of which SIP and RTP are used respectively for the demonstration.
 SCIDIVE introduces two important abstractions for detection in VoIP systems - stateful detection and cross-protocol detection.
 In the former, state can be assembled from multiple packets and the aggregated state can be used in the rule-matching engine.
 Cross protocol detection denotes the functionality of matching rules that span multiple protocols.
-The capability of the system is demonstrated through four kinds of attacks.
+The implementation of SCIDIVE uses the two abstractions to detect different kinds of attacks.
+The capability of the system is demonstrated through four kinds of attacks - three of which are a mix of signaling and data transport attacks (Call hijacking, Fake instant messaging, and Bye attacks) and one is a data transport based attack (RTP attack).
+The performance of the IDS with respect to detection delay, probability of false alarm, and probability of missed alarm are analyzed.

 In the future, we plan to investigate cooperative detection between multiple SCIDIVE components.
 We plan to investigate where the components should be placed and what kinds of state needs to be exchanged between them.
-A challenge is to design the appropriate protocol that does not overwhelm the system with control messages from the This may necessitate a hierarchical detectors. decomposition of the system with different layers looking at different levels of abstraction for the system.
+A challenge is to design the appropriate protocol that does not overwhelm the system with control messages from the detectors.
+This may necessitate a hierarchical decomposition of the system with different layers looking at different levels of abstraction for the system.
+For example, one can consider a SCIDIVE detector for SIP clients in each LAN, while a higher level detector is responsible for monitoring clients in an entire WAN comprising multiple LANs.
 We plan to evaluate the effectiveness and accuracy of SCIDIVE through simulated attacks.
 This is a difficult enough task for systems with widely known exploits.
 It is even more so for VoIP systems that do not have widely publicized attack scenarios.
+We are in the process of collecting sample attacks that have been seen by a VoIP system vendor and developing attack scripts to mimic them.
 We anticipate that the accuracy of the detection will be a function of the input rule base as well as the design of the SCIDIVE components.
 The efficiency of the algorithm for creating events from footprints and matching events against the rule set will affect the detection latency in addition to the structure of the rules.